 feature story on the Pre-Season Invitational and our racing

 esports video documentary that focuses the rapid growth and expansion of

 rewards will be available for those who tune in on the official ForzaRC livestream hub, including a Seattle-themed 2018 Forza Racing Championship Driver Gear suit for your racer

 Alan is the co-founder and co-owner of FullThrottle Media.
-As someone who enjoys spending all his free time playing video games, he delivers the latest in news stories, reviews, and feature articles to the website, as well as videos on his YouTube channel and livestreams over on Mixer.
+As someone who enjoys spending all his free time playing video games, he keeps the website updated with new and relevant content, including news stories, reviews and opinion pieces for the games he likes writing about the most.
+He also tweets too much, probably.